Online whiteboarding helps you get back to the basics by putting all of your ideas on the virtual table before diving into mission-critical projects.

 In a time where it’s difficult to uncap the marker and collaborate in the same room, there are apps that enable you to do so.
 Online whiteboarding apps can also help solve any potential hiccups that might occur along the way by envisioning a solid flow of ideas and troubleshooting any issues before they happen.

 Working more cohesively with your team and listening to different perspectives is the best way to promote creative problem solving, cultivate a healthy work environment, and help you land on the next big thing.

 Before you put pen to paper, check out our round-up of the best practices around brainstorming with online whiteboards and the tools that can help maintain your creative momentum.

 Why online whiteboarding tools are important

 The best leaders are always taking in new ideas and learning about the latest approaches to their given trade.
-Continuously brainstorming and collaborating is the most surefire way to keep things fresh while exercising you and your team’s creative muscles.
+Continuously brainstorming and collaborating is the most surefire way to keep things fresh while exercising your's and your team's creative muscles.

 You know why whiteboarding is important.
 So how do you do it effectively with remote and hybrid teams?
 Luckily, we’re experts on the subject!
 Whether you're kicking off a project or putting heads together on a problem, here's how to use online whiteboards to elevate your brainstorming process.